 Finally, what is fine art photography and what separates it from other forms of photography?

 In my opinion, a fine art photograph typically begins like any other; though, a vision or concept of the final product usually precedes the picture.
 In other words, fine art images are generally the product of careful planning and meticulous attention to detail.
 With this in mind, I consider many of my photographs as average.
 Indeed, the average picture-taker gives little or no thought to composition, lighting, or post-processing; just center the subject, point, and shoot, and let the camera do the rest.
 Of course, even the most expensive camera cannot replace human ingenuity.
 Thus, significant decisions such as depth of field and shutter speed are frequently left to the camera.
 However, fine art photography requires infinitely more forethought.
 Moreover, it is not the technology that creates art, but rather the photographer who masters it to create an artistic composition.
 Read my philosophy.
+Check out Pixpa for more on understanding fine art photography.

 What is fine art photography according to Michael Scott?